 Although it offers you more flexibility, a car is not essential for exploring North Wales.
 Public transport is quite good for such a rural area but does not compare with city frequencies so you will need to plan your outings to get the best out of your holiday.
 If you bring your bikes on the train you’ve got your own transport for exploring the area.
-You can buy Rover tickets valid on local buses and/or trains.

 Walking from the house